AndrewMorrow/express-template-mdb/README.md

 ## License

-This project is not utilizing a license
+This project is utilizing the MIT license

 ---